hannaherlebach/diplomacy/README.md

 ## Disclaimer

-This is not an official Google product.
+Our project is independent and is not endorsed by Google or DeepMind.